 - Heat the bag for another 10 seconds until you get the temperature you desire.

 How Do You Make a Cold Compress at Home?

-If you store-bought ice pack aren’t available at hand, you can try these DIY ice packs at home:
+If store-bought ice packs aren’t available at hand, you can try these DIY ice packs at home:

 Basic Cold Compress

 - Soak a towel in cold water and place it in a sealable bag.

 - Leave the bag in the freezer for 10 to 15 minutes.

 Rubbing Alcohol Ice Pack